dalibo/emaj/docs/en/groupsCreationFunctions.rst

    'my_schema', '^tbl.*', '_sav$'

-The functions assigning tables or sequences to tables groups that build their selection with regular expressions take into account the context of the tables or sequences.
+The functions assigning tables or sequences to table groups that build their selection with regular expressions take into account the context of the tables or sequences.
 Are not selected for instance: tables or sequences already assigned, or tables without primary key for *rollbackable* groups, or tables declared *UNLOGGED*.

 The *<properties>* parameter of functions that assign tables to a group allows to set values to some properties for the table or tables.
 Of type *JSONB*, its value can be set like this::